Sniff out my favorite human food for Yorkies (other dogs are welcome too)!

-WOOF!
+AWOOO!
 Despite what many dog pawrents believe, not all human or “table” food is “bad” for dogs.
-A plethora of tasty yet healthy human foods makes the BEST dog treats – much better than the highly processed dog food commonly found in pet supplies stores.
-Arf course, we all know that dogs love their protein and can consume (unseasoned) lean meat and fish, but what other toothsome human goodies are on the table for your furry friends?
+A plethora of tasty yet healthy human foods makes the BEST dog treats – much better (and healthier) than the highly processed dog food commonly found in pet supplies stores.
+Arf course, we all know that dogs love their protein and can consume unseasoned lean meat and fish, but what other toothsome human goodies are on the table for your furry family members?
 As an active senior Yorkie, I LOVE eating delicious human food to supplement my daily meals.
-My wet nose and wagging tail indicate that I wholeheartedly prefer them over any “dog” food that’s sitting in my bowl.
+As I lick my chops and wag my tail, I’m telling my human that I wholeheartedly prefer them over any “dog” food sitting in my bowl.

-Nonetheless, there are very important things to keep in mind when considering human food for your Yorkie (other dogs are welcome too).
+However, there are some very IMPAWTANT things to keep in mind when considering human food for your Yorkie, whether young or old.

 #2 Follow the 10% rule: A dog should eat 10% of total daily calories from treats, vegetables, and fruit.
 Just like any treat, remember to feed human food used as treats or snacks in moderation (again, no more than 10% of daily treat/snack limit), even after safely introduced.

 #3 Beware of choking hazards!
-Always chop or slice food into bite-sized pieces before feeding it to your Yorkie (accordingly to your dog’s size).
+Always chop, shred, or slice food into bite-sized pieces before feeding it to your Yorkie (accordingly to your dog’s size).
 And toss out seeds and pits.

 #4 Generally barking, many spices and seasonings are harmful to dogs.
 Although there are exceptions (e.g. basil, ginger, cinnamon, and parsley), it may be best to avoid them entirely for safety reasons.